CZ-NIC/fred-docs/AdminManual/Installation/SystemReqs.rst

 * Ubuntu 16.04 LTS (Xenial Xerus)
 * Fedora 23

-.. only:: mode_structure

-   .. todo:: To install FRED from source code, ... ???

-      * can be compiled for 32-bit archs? is it worth mentioning?
-      * other linux distributions?
+To compile sources from tarballs, you can use any Linux distribution of your choice in theory but the compilation/installation procedure was tested only on Ubuntu.

+You can also compile sources from the provided RPM packages on any system that contains the RPM Package Manager.

 Auxiliary software
 ^^^^^^^^^^^^^^^^^^

+..
+NOTE "large programs" that must run concurrently with the FRED

 To make use of all FRED features, the following auxiliary tools are required:

-* CORBA naming server (OmniNames)
+* (essential) CORBA naming server (OmniNames)
-* database server (PostgreSQL),
+* (essential) PostgreSQL database server (PG>9),
+* (essential) Apache web server (Apache>2.2),
-* mail server (Postfix),
+* mail server (Postfix, Sendmail, Exim or other),
-* DNS server (bind),
+* DNS server (KnotDNS, Bind, NSD or other),
-* web server (Apache)

-.. only:: mode_structure

-   .. todo:: xsltproc, ... ?

 ..
 Note:: All of these tools are installed automatically when installing from binaries but they must be installed manually when you decide to compile